zimougao/chargingbot/README.md

 before control the arm, please shut off the carrot.py after the robot reach the point.
 You can send commands to the joints or to the gripper.
-The robot needs several steps to gripe the gun. first, let the robot arm be prepere
+The robot needs several steps to gripe the gun. step one, let the robot arm be prepere
 ```bash
 $ rosrun pick_test pick_up_prepere.py
 ```
-then, shutoff the husky.launch and use the camera on robot arm to detect the tag
+step two, shutoff the husky.launch and use the camera on robot arm to detect the tag
 ```bash
 $ roslaunch husky_ur5_world manipulator.launch
 ```